 Have yourself tested for insulin resistance; frequently raised blood glucose if often the underlying cause of acne; it will mean avoiding all refined carbohydrates, which is a good thing to do anyway.
 They are what make us obese, diabetic and raise the spectre of cardiovascular disease.

 Try dropping all dairy products for a couple months.
 It is hard, but it does cure some people.
 And in general, but this applies to everyone, get on to eating healthy choice foods and abhor the junk; that's most likely the reason you are scanning the web looking for a solution like acne body wash.

 Melanoma is rated as one of the top vile tumours.
 Because of its ability to metastasize via the blood and the lymphatics that little black mole on your ankle can erupt in your brain.
 And neither will a backbrush or acne body wash sort out your problem.

-Any new mole should be viewed as suspect, but particularly if it's a dark colour and has a meandering border.
+Any new mole should be viewed as suspect, but particularly if it is a dark colour and has a meandering border.
 It is always a good idea to photograph any suspect skin lesion, with a tape next to it, and store it on your computer; repeat every six months.
 Because one of the characteristics of melanoma is that they grow, or evolve in medical language.
 Benign moles remain much the same for years.